-equations 5 and 6 separately for migrants and non-migrants also requires the inclusion of a selection term to account for the split sample.
+While migration does not affect the observability of financial contributions, estimating equations 5 and 6 separately for migrants and non-migrants also requires the inclusion of a selection term to account for the split sample.
 Thus, to address the possibility of a correlation between selection into migration and the child's contribution, I include the selection term for migration or non-migration into each best response function as appropriate.
 Because of the non-linear tobit estimation, the most appropriate way to account for selection into migration would be via maximum likelihood.
 The selection problem coupled with the multiple endogenous variables, however, makes maximum likelihood estimation intractable.
 Instead, I present the results from the IV linear regressions of best response functions with selection terms.
-This amounts to equations 5 through 7 with $\hat{\lambda}{ij}^1$ included as a regressor in equation 5 and $\widehat{\lambda}{ij}^0$ included as a regressor in equations 6 and 7, where $\widehat{\lambda}{ij}^1 = \frac{\phi(Z)}{\Phi(Z)}$ is the estimated inverse Mills' ratio term associated with migration from probit estimation of equation 14 and $\widehat{\lambda}{ij}^0$ is the inverse Mills' ratio term associated with selection into non-migration from an analogous probit equation predicting non-migration.
-Since the inverse Mills' ratio are generated regressors, I bootstrap standard errors clustered at the family level using 500 replications.
+This amounts to equations 5 through 7 with $\hat{\lambda}{ij}^1$ included as a regressor in equation 5 and $\hat{\lambda}{ij}^0$ included as a regressor in equations 6 and 7, where $\hat{\lambda}{ij}^1 = \frac{\phi(Z)}{\Phi(Z)}$ is the estimated inverse Mills' ratio term associated with migration from probit estimation of equation 10 and $\hat{\lambda}{ij}^0$ is the inverse Mills' ratio term associated with selection into non-migration from an analogous probit equation predicting non-migration.
+Since the inverse Mills' ratios are generated regressors, I bootstrap standard errors clustered at the family level using 500 replications.
 Note that this strategy does not rely simply on functional form for identification.
 Rather, the variables that identify migration independently of individual contributions are the same set of instrumental variables used to identify siblings' contributions, but as we have more than three instruments, we are still overidentified.
-For reference, the results from probit estimation of equation 14 can be found in Table A2 of the Appendix where it can be seen that the signs of the coefficients are generally as expected.
+For reference, the results from probit estimation of equation 10 can be found in Table A2 of the Appendix where it can be seen that the signs of the coefficients are generally as expected.